Second order¶

 Standard Newton's method does not handle non-convexity well without some modifications.
 This is because it jumps to the stationary point, which may be the maxima of the quadratic approximation.

-The first modification to handle non-convexity is to modify the eignevalues to be positive,
+A modification to handle non-convexity is to modify the eignevalues to be positive,

 for example by setting eigval_fn = lambda L: L.abs().clip(min=1e-4)